 Firegirl is another Bluebonnet book; I love these books because the library has a whole shelf dedicated to them, so I can easily just pick a new one up every time I’m there.
-This one was quite short (I read it in about 90 minutes), but memorable and thought-provoking.
+Firegirl is one that was quite short (I read it in about 90 minutes), but memorable and thought-provoking.

 Tom is in seventh grade and a few weeks into the school year, a new girl shows up in their class.